 Patients undergoing stimulation of follicular growth are at an increased risk of developing hyperstimulation in view of possible excessive oestrogen response and multiple follicular development.

 Ovarian Hyperstimulation Syndrome (OHSS) is a medical event distinct from uncomplicated ovarian enlargement.
 OHSS is a syndrome that can manifest itself with increasing degrees of severity.
-It comprises marked ovarian enlargement, high-serum sex steroids, and an increase in vascular permeability which can result in an accumulation of fluid in the peritoneal, pleural and, rarely, in the pericardial cavities.
+It comprises marked ovarian enlargement, high serum sex steroids, and an increase in vascular permeability which can result in an accumulation of fluid in the peritoneal, pleural and, rarely, in the pericardial cavities.

-Clinical evaluation may reveal hypovolaemia, haemoconcentration, electrolyte imbalances, ascites, haemoperitoneum, pleural effusions, hydrothorax, acute pulmonary distress and thromboembolic events.
+Clinical evaluation may reveal: hypovolaemia, haemoconcentration, electrolyte imbalances, ascites, haemoperitoneum, pleural effusions, hydrothorax, acute pulmonary distress, and thromboembolic events.

 Very rarely, severe OHSS may be complicated by pulmonary embolism, ischemic stroke and myocardial infarction.

-Adherence to recommended Pergoveris and FSH dosage and regimen of administration and careful monitoring of therapy will minimise the incidence of ovarian hyperstimulation and multiple pregnancy (see text as follows).
+Adherence to recommended Pergoveris and FSH dosage and regimen of administration and careful monitoring of therapy will minimise the incidence of ovarian hyperstimulation and multiple pregnancy (see as follows).

 OHSS may be more severe and more protracted if pregnancy occurs.
-Most often, OHSS occurs after hormonal treatment has been discontinued and reaches its maximum at about 7-10 days following treatment.
+Most often, OHSS occurs after hormonal treatment has been discontinued and reaches its maximum at about seven to ten days following treatment.
 Usually, OHSS resolves spontaneously with the onset of menses.

+This syndrome occurs with higher incidence in patients with polycystic ovarian disease.
 In patients undergoing induction of ovulation, the incidence of multiple pregnancies and births is increased compared with natural conception.
 The majority of multiple conceptions are twins.
 To minimise the risk of multiple pregnancy, careful monitoring of ovarian response is recommended.